-- If you forget to take ULTRESA, wait until your next meal and take your usual number of capsules.
+- If you miss a dose of ULTRESA, wait until your next meal or snack and take your prescribed dose.
 Take your next dose at your usual time.
 Do not take two doses at one time.

 What are the possible side effects of ULTRESA?

 - See “What is the most important information I should know about ULTRESA?”